Abschlussarbeiten - Exp. Pflanzenökologie

 6. Influence of drought on spring phenology of European Beech (BA)

 7. Frost resistance of early vs. late flushing species (MA)

 We observed spring phenology of about 500 woody species in the Arboretum for 3 years now.
 The leave unfolding dates differ by about 100 days between the earliest and the latest species.
-Aiming to understand the phenological strategies of the species from the ecological and evolutionary point of view, spring phenology can be understood as a trade-off between the advantage of an early growing season on one hand and the risk of frost damage to the fresh leabes on the other.
+Aiming to understand the phenological strategies of the species from the ecological and evolutionary point of view, spring phenology can be understood as a trade-off between the advantage of an early growing season on one hand and the risk of frost damage to the fresh leaves on the other.